arpinum-oss/js-promising/docs/api.md

 # createQueue(options)

-* `options` `Object`
+* `options: Object`
-  * `capacity` `number` Maximum number of function either running or queued.
+  * `capacity: number` - Maximum number of function either running or queued.
 When capacity is reached following enqueued functions are ignored.
 Defaults to unlimited.
-  * `concurrency` `number` Number of promises to run concurrently.
+  * `concurrency: number` - Number of promises to run concurrently.
 Defaults to 1.
-  * `onRunningUpdated` `function` Callback function called when running function count is updated.
+  * `onRunningUpdated: function` - Callback function called when running function count is updated.
 Count is passed as argument.
 Does nothing by default.
-  * `onCountUpdated` `function` Callback function called when function count is updated.
+  * `onCountUpdated: function` - Callback function called when function count is updated.
 Count is passed as argument.
 Does nothing by default.
 * returns: `Queue`

 Creates a [Queue](#queue-object) object which can enqueue functions returning a promise and dequeue them sequentially.